Custom Disk Partitions

 • Build with unpartitioned free space.

-Setting some unpartitioned free space on the disk can be done using the unpartitioned attribute of size element in type’s section.
-For details see Modifying the Size of the Image
+Setting some unpartitioned free space on the disk can be done using the unpartitioned attribute of the size element in the type’s section.
+For details, see Modifying the Size of the Image.

 • Resize built image adding unpartitioned free space.

-A built image can be resized by using the kiwi-ng image resize command and set a new extended size for the disk.
+A built image can be resized by using the kiwi-ng image resize command and setting a new extended size for the disk.
 See KIWI NG commands docs here.